 Clare has joined the team as our Fundraising Lead.
-As an Emergency Department Nurse by background, Clare now works for the North West Ambulance Service as an Urgent Care Practitioner (Nurse) splitting her time between working in the Urgent Care Hub and responding as a solo responder.
+As an Emergency Department Nurse by background, Clare now works for the North West Ambulance Service as an Advanced Practitioner in Urgent and Emergency Care (Nurse), splitting her time between working in the Urgent Care Hub and responding as a solo responder.

 Adam is a Critical Care Paramedic for the North West Air Ambulance Charity.